DanteASC4/aoc-2024-with-deno/README.md

 The whole time I was writing a solution for part 2, I was thinking "there's no way this will work" but it actually did!
 I went for an intentionally naive approach, my initial thinking was basically:
 > "Finding each bad number and checking it's rules one by one sounds annoying, what if I did a sort of 'greedy' approach and just put the bad page at the very beginning, which would ensure it follows all of it's rules, then check if everything else is following the rules, and if not repeat that up to 1000 times."

 I'm glad that worked though, if it didn't I woulda probably just came back to this one later.
+I'm also **positive** that my solution for both parts is probably really slow but optimization isn't my goal here 😎.